gdsbook/book/notebooks/05_choropleth.md

 $$q_{0.25}-h \, IQR$$

 where $IQR = q_{0.75}-q_{0.25}$ is the
-inter-quartile range; and $h$ corresponds to the hinge, or the multiplier of the $IQR$ to obtain the bounds of the whiskers.
+inter-quartile range; and $h$ corresponds to the hinge, or the multiplier of the $IQR$ to obtain the bounds of the "whiskers" from a box-and-whisker plot of the data.
 The lower limit of the sixth class is set to $q_{0.75}+h \, IQR$.
 Intermediate classes have their upper limits set to the 0.25, 0.50 and 0.75 percentiles of the attribute values.